ismaelrumzan/typescript-issue/content/en/legal/terms.md

 The type and scope of the mutual services are regulated by the contractual agreements.
 The scope of services defined in the contract is deemed to be the agreed quality.
 The following are decisive for this:

-* the defined scope of services of the software listed in the contract, which is included in the respective
+- the defined scope of services of the software listed in the contract, which is included in the respective
-* User documentation is specified,
+- User documentation is specified,
-* the suitability for the use stipulated in the contract,
+- the suitability for the use stipulated in the contract,
-* the conditions stipulated in the contract,
+- the conditions stipulated in the contract,
-* the following conditions,
+- the following conditions,
-* Generally applied technical guidelines and technical standards, especially the international standards and proposals of the Internet Engineering Task Force (IETF), as documented in the Request-for-Comments (RFC), and the W3C (World Wide Web Consortium).
+- Generally applied technical guidelines and technical standards, especially the international standards and proposals of the Internet Engineering Task Force (IETF), as documented in the Request-for-Comments (RFC), and the W3C (World Wide Web Consortium).

 In the event of discrepancies, the contractual agreements apply in the above order.

-Further conditions, in particular general terms and conditions of the contractual partner, do not apply, even if Digital Hotel does not expressly contradict them.
-The General Terms and Conditions of the Digital Hotel apply exclusively.
+Further conditions, in particular general terms and conditions of the contractual partner, do not apply, even if oktus does not expressly contradict them.
+The General Terms and Conditions of the oktus apply exclusively.

 ## § 3.
 Terms of Use

 ### 3.1.
 Customer's rights to the software

-Digital Hotel grants the customer a non-exclusive, non-transferable and non-sublicensable right to use the software named in the contract and the associated user documentation for the duration of the contract.
+oktus grants the customer a non-exclusive, non-transferable and non-sublicensable right to use the software named in the contract and the associated user documentation for the duration of the contract.
 The software is provided via the Internet.
 The customer undertakes to use the software exclusively in accordance with the contract and neither to pass it on to third parties nor to make it accessible to third parties in any other way.
 The customer is not entitled to "reverse engineer", decompile, disassemble, reproduce or use any part of the software to create a separate application.

-The customer hereby recognizes Digital Hotel as the sole licensor of the software and the associated copyrights.
-Digital Hotel's rights as the sole licensor also apply to software enhancements made available to the customer by Digital Hotel, unless otherwise stipulated in writing.
+The customer hereby recognizes oktus as the sole licensor of the software and the associated copyrights. oktus's rights as the sole licensor also apply to software enhancements made available to the customer by oktus, unless otherwise stipulated in writing.

-The customer hereby acknowledges Digital Hotels brand, name and patent rights in relation to the software and the associated documentation.
+The customer hereby acknowledges oktuss brand, name and patent rights in relation to the software and the associated documentation.
 The customer may not remove, change or otherwise modify copyright information or other similar proprietary notices in the programs and the associated documentation.

 ### 3.2.
 Customer rights to the data

 The data recorded, processed and generated by the software is stored on the servers of the data center.
-In any case, the customer remains the sole owner of the data and can therefore demand that Digital Hotel surrender individual or all of the data at any time, especially after termination of the contract, without Digital Hotel having a right of retention.
+In any case, the customer remains the sole owner of the data and can therefore demand that oktus surrender individual or all of the data at any time, especially after termination of the contract, without oktus having a right of retention.
 The data are released by electronic transmission via a data network or by handing over data carriers according to a separate agreement.
 The customer is not entitled to receive software that is suitable for using the data.
 The customer is responsible for the permissibility of the collection, processing and use of the data and for safeguarding the rights of those affected (information, use, correction, blocking, deletion).

 ### 3.3.
 Violation of the Terms of Use

-In the event of violations of the terms of use mentioned, Digital Hotel is entitled to terminate the contract in whole or in part without notice.
-In this case, Digital Hotel also reserves the right to assert claims for damages against the customer resulting from the breach of contract.
+In the event of violations of the terms of use mentioned, oktus is entitled to terminate the contract in whole or in part without notice.
+In this case, oktus also reserves the right to assert claims for damages against the customer resulting from the breach of contract.

 ### 3.4.
 Contract duration and termination

 The minimum term for the provision of the SaaS service is 1 month.
 The contract period is automatically extended by a further month if there is no termination.
 The amounts will be collected from the last stored debit or credit card details.

-Digital Hotel is entitled to terminate for an important reason, in particular in the event of failed direct debits or credit card collections.
+oktus is entitled to terminate for an important reason, in particular in the event of failed direct debits or credit card collections.

 ## § 4.
 Maintenance conditions and service level

 ### 4.1.
 Further developments / changes in performance

-In the course of technical progress and a service optimization after the conclusion of the contract, Digital Hotel reserves the right to make further developments and changes to services (e.g. through the use of newer or different technologies, systems, procedures or standards).
-In the event of significant changes in services, Digital Hotel will inform the customer in good time.
+In the course of technical progress and a service optimization after the conclusion of the contract, oktus reserves the right to make further developments and changes to services (e.g. through the use of newer or different technologies, systems, procedures or standards).
+In the event of significant changes in services, oktus will inform the customer in good time.
 If the customer has significant disadvantages as a result of the changes in service, he has the right to extraordinary termination of the contract on the change date.
 The customer must terminate the contract within two weeks of receiving notification of the change in service.

-When providing new versions of the software, Digital Hotel grants the customer the rights listed in Section 3 for the respective new version.
+When providing new versions of the software, oktus grants the customer the rights listed in Section 3 for the respective new version.

 ### 4.2.
 System operation

-Digital Hotel ensures that the software provided is operated in an environment and form that is suitable for the customer's requirements and on hardware that is suitable for the customer's intended use.
+oktus ensures that the software provided is operated in an environment and form that is suitable for the customer's requirements and on hardware that is suitable for the customer's intended use.
 This includes the number and type of servers, regular backups, scalability, power supply, air conditioning, firewalling, virus checking, broadband internet connection.

-Digital Hotel carries out daily backups of the data.
-Digital Hotel can use a recovery procedure to restore customer data at the customer's express request.
+oktus carries out daily backups of the data. oktus can use a recovery procedure to restore customer data at the customer's express request.

 ### 4.3.
 System availability

 The availability of the data center network at the router exit on the Internet is 99% on an annual average.
 The client-side connection to the Internet is the responsibility of the customer.
 This is not part of the SaaS scope of services.
 The downtime is determined in full minutes and is calculated from the sum of the fault clearance times per year.
-Excluded from this are those periods that Digital Hotel identifies as so-called maintenance windows to optimize and improve performance, as well as loss of time in troubleshooting due to reasons for which Digital Hotel is not responsible and failures due to force majeure.
+Excluded from this are those periods that oktus identifies as so-called maintenance windows to optimize and improve performance, as well as loss of time in troubleshooting due to reasons for which oktus is not responsible and failures due to force majeure.

 ### 4.4.
 System availability disruptions